Medication for arthritis or joint problems has two purposes: controlling the inflammation and relieving discomfort.

 In severe arthritis cases, we will often also use pain-relief medication such as Tramadol to help reduce discomfort and improve quality of life.

-Both of these medication groups are very safe and are a vital component of a balanced treatment plan for arthritis, but you should discuss with your veterinarian before starting any new medication as certain drugs are more suitable for some patients than others.
+Both of these medication groups are very safe and are a vital component of a balanced treatment plan for arthritis, but you should discuss with a veterinarian before starting any new medication as certain drugs are more suitable for some patients than others.

 Please continue to read about Nutritional Supplements for Arthritis.